Speaking: Public Speaking & Presentations C1

 - What is your natural archetype (Professor, Storyteller, etc.)?
 Lean into your strengths.

-- Choose one technique from another style to incorporate. (e.g., If you're a Professor, add one compelling story.
-If you're a Storyteller, add one powerful statistic.)
+- Choose one technique from another style to incorporate. (e.g., If you're a Professor, add one compelling story.)

-- Deliver your presentation to friends, colleagues, or just record it for yourself.
-Your goal is to deliver a presentation that is not just well-structured and clear, but one that feels authentic and uniquely **you**.
+- Deliver your presentation to friends, colleagues, or record it.
+Your goal is a presentation that is well-structured, clear, and feels authentically **you**.